 - rapid pulse

-In 2016, the World Health Organization (WHO) estimated that 3 million people are poisoned by pesticides each year.
+In 2016, the World Health Organization (WHO) estimated that

 Anyone who thinks they or someone else has been poisoned by a pesticide, household cleaner, or other toxic product requires immediate medical attention.